Unveiling Large Language Model Supply Chain: Structure, Domain, and Vulnerabilities: RQ1: Structure

 \begin{definition}[Cycle Topology] A cycle represents a circular dependency, where a closed path \(C = (v_1, v_2, \ldots, v_k, v_1)\) exists, and every node \(v_i\) is connected to exactly two others.
 Formally, a cycle is defined as:

 Cycles often signify complex interdependencies, which can make dependency resolution challenging. \end{definition}

 \textbf{Prevalence of Substructures.} Dependency trees in the LLMSC are composed of these primary sub-topological structures, with their prevalence summarized in \autoref{tab:substructure_stats}.
-Among these, diamonds are the most prevalent, with 6,895 instances, primarily representing shared libraries where intermediate dependencies are extensively reused.
-Triangles are the second most common structure, accounting for 5,903 instances, reflecting tightly coupled dependency clusters.
-Star structures, with 425 instances, indicate highly centralized topologies where core packages directly support multiple dependent components.
-Chains, totaling 92 instances, are typically observed in smaller and simpler dependency trees with sequential dependencies.
-Lastly, 88 cycle structures were identified, representing rare but complex interdependencies that complicate dependency resolution and increase the risk of cascading failures.
+Among these, diamonds are the most prevalent, with 35,667 instances, primarily representing shared libraries where intermediate dependencies are extensively reused.
+Triangles are the second most common structure, accounting for 14,992 instances, reflecting tightly coupled dependency clusters.
+Star structures, with 1,362 instances, indicate highly centralized topologies where core packages directly support multiple dependent components.
+Chains, totaling 491 instances, typically occur in smaller or simpler dependency trees characterized by sequential, linear relationships.
+Notably, cycle structures—though often considered atypical—are present in 619 cases, revealing non-negligible circular dependencies that complicate version resolution and heighten the risk of cascading failures.

 \textbf{RQ1.3:} \textit{How are the various dependency trees interconnected within the LLMSC?} The interconnectedness of dependency trees within the LLMSC arises from shared dependency nodes, common dependency paths, and varying degrees of tree coupling.
 These interconnections are essential for understanding the supply chain’s structural characteristics, as they highlight both the modularity and the potential propagation pathways for vulnerabilities across projects.
 Here, we analyze these factors in detail and summarize the key findings.